OurChad/func/src/pages/index.md

 // 7
 ```

-### Pure Functions
+## Pure Functions

-Having in mind that functions are a process that receives some inputs and produces some output a pure function will be **a function that given the same input, will always return the same output and doesn't produce any side-effect.**
+Having in mind that functions are a process that receives some inputs and produces some output a pure function will, **given the same input, always return the same output and doesn't produce any side-effect.**

 A pure function produces no side effects, which means that it can’t alter any external state.

-#### What makes a function impure?
+### What makes a function impure?
 (Side-effects)
 Anything that can **make the result** of the function **inconsistent**.
 - Shared state (If you’re unfamiliar with the term state, it’s basically information about something held in memory — which should sound a lot like variables)
 - Mutable data
-- Side effects

 ```js
 const selectedCoverages = []